Montana State Bobcats football: Bill Kollar

-In 1974 Kollar became the first small college (non-FBS) player to win the Senior Bowl MVP, and is one of only two (Portland State's Neil Lomax being the other) small college players to win the award in that game's history.
+In 1974, Kollar became the first small college (non-FBS) player to win the Senior Bowl MVP, and is one of only two (Portland State's Neil Lomax being the other) small college players to win the award in that game's history.
 Kollar became one of just four Big Sky Conference players ever selected as an NFL first round draft choice when he was taken by the Cincinnati Bengals in 1974.
 He went on to play eight seasons in the NFL, including five with the Tampa Bay Buccaneers.
 He has been an NFL defensive line coach since 1990 and currently coaches in that capacity for the Denver Broncos.
-He is a member of the Senior Bowl and MSU Hall of Fames, and his number "77" is one of only four football numbers retired by MSU.
+He is a member of the College Football, Senior Bowl and Montana State University Hall of Fames, and his number "77" is one of only four football numbers retired by Montana State.
 Don Haas, Holland and Stenerud are the others.

 Caleb Schreibeis

 Following the completion of the 2012 NCAA FCS regular season, Schreibeis was named the winner of Buck Buchanan Award given annually by The Sports Network to the most outstanding defensive player in the FCS.
 It was the first such distinction for a Montana State player.
 He was also a consensus All-America in 2012, the 20th Bobcat to attain that status.

 Schreibeis came to Montana State as a walk-on in 2008, and after red-shirting for one season, eventually worked his way into a starting position for one game as a sophomore in 2010.
 He became a full-time starter in 2011 and was selected as an honorable mention to the All-Big Sky team.

 The 2012 season was a breakout campaign for Schreibeis.
 In 10 regular-season games, the team captain collected 51 tackles and led the Big Sky with 12 sacks.
 He ranked first on his team in tackles for loss (14.5), quarterback hurries (seven) and forced fumbles (seven), which was also the top mark in the nation.
 The Bobcats also won their third straight Big Sky Conference title that season.